richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Observability and Diagnostics

 #### Monitoring and Baselining
-…builds a reference point for expected system behavior so performance issues can be detected early and diagnosed accurately
+...builds a reference point for expected system behavior so performance issues can be detected early and diagnosed accurately

 - **Query Store**: tracks query text, plans, and runtime statistics over time—ideal for identifying regressions and tuning opportunities
 - **Azure Monitor**: provides platform-level telemetry across CPU, memory, I/O, and query duration; integrates with alerting and diagnostics